-NeuroRestorative Utah is one of a mere two facilities in Riverton, Utah.
-We awarded it an overall grade of B-, which is a middle of the road score.
-As far as we can see, this nursing home would be a solid choice for most people.
-We were also pleased to discover that this facility was consistent in each of the major categories.
-Additional information about these categories can be found below.
+NeuroRestorative Utah is a small nursing home located in Riverton, Utah.
+We gave it an overall grade of C, which is a middle of the pack grade.
+Based on our assessment, this facility would be a solid choice for most people.
+This facility did not excel in every category we looked at, but it didn't receive any rock-bottom grades either.
+Additional information about these categories is available below.

 - Nursing Home